-- 1/2 cup tahini
+- ½ cup tahini

 - 2 tablespoons extra-virgin olive oil, plus more for serving

-- 1 1/2 teaspoons ground cumin
+- 1½ teaspoons ground cumin, optional

 - Puree the mixture at least 3 minutes, dribbling in cold water 2 tablespoons at a time until velvety smooth.

 - Scoop some hummus onto a shallow bowl or plate and spread it out with the back of a spoon.
 Drizzle with olive oil, top with some chickpeas and a few herb sprigs.
-Sprinkle a little smoked paprika over the top, if you like.

 Creator of Familystyle Food